flant/shell-operator/KUBERNETES.md

 * `kind` — object's Kind.
 * `namespace` — object's Namespace.
 If empty, implies operation on a Cluster-level resource.
 * `name` — object's name.
 * `jsonPatch` — describes transformations to perform on an object.
+Can be a normal JSON or YAML array or a stringified JSON or YAML array.
 * `subresource` — a subresource name if subresource is to be transformed.
 For example, `status`.
+* `ignoreMissingObject` — set to true to ignore error when patching non existent object.

 ##### Example